kotcrab/ocr-reader/README.md

 ### JPDB Configuration

-If you have a JPDB account and want to use it for unknown words highlighting:
+If you have a JPDB account and want to use it for parsing text and words highlighting:
+1. Go to the [JPDB settings](https://jpdb.io/settings) page.
+2. Scroll to the bottom and copy your API key.
-1. In app go to the "Settings" page.
+3. In OCR Reader go to the "Settings" page.
-2. Using your browser devtools get the SID cookie value from the JPDB page.
-3. Paste the SID value into the "JPDB SID" field and save the settings.
+4. Paste your API key into the "JPDB API key" field and save the settings.

 ### Reader